Joseph I. Castro

-Joseph I. Castro is an American academic and was the eighth chancellor of the California State University.
+Joseph Isaac Castro (November 21, 1966 – August 24, 2025) was an American academic who was the eighth chancellor of the California State University.
 Before that, Castro was the eighth president of California State University, Fresno, and the first California native and first Mexican-American to hold the position.
 In 2016, he received the Ohtli Award from the Mexican government.
 He resigned in 2022 as CSU chancellor after accusations of mishandling sexual harassment claims against a fellow administrator.

 Background

-Castro was born in the city of Hanford in the San Joaquin Valley of California.
+Castro was born in the city of Hanford, California, on November 21, 1966.
 He was raised by his mother with the help of his grandparents, who were farm workers from Mexico.
 In 1984, Castro graduated from Hanford High School, where he was the editor of the school paper and a varsity tennis player.
 Family members and teachers encouraged him to attend college and he participated in a program to help Latino students from Valley farming communities attend college.
 As part of the program, he attended an event at the University of California, Berkeley, where he was immediately admitted and granted scholarships.

 As the first in his family to attend college, Castro earned a bachelor's degree in political science in 1988 and a master's degree in public policy in 1990 from the University of California, Berkeley.
 In 1998, he received a Ph.D. in higher education policy and leadership from Stanford University.

+Castro died from cancer on August 24, 2025, at the age of 58, while in hospice care at the UC Irvine Medical Center in Orange, California.